Anan-Karanja/MediKenya_app/README.md

 4. **routes/**: Defines route handlers for different API endpoints (patients, doctors, admin, and appointments).

-5. **services/**: Contains business logic that is separated from the controllers, improving maintainability.
-Includes files like `patientService.js`, `doctorService.js`, and `appointmentService.js`.

 6. **middleware/**: Middleware for authentication and authorization, including `authMiddleware.js`.

 7. **server.js**: The entry point for the backend server.
 It sets up the Express application and connects to the database.